What makes a ‘liveable city’? How are we trying to achieve this in Edinburgh?

 What makes a ‘liveable city’?

 So how do we define what makes a ‘liveable’ city or place?
-It’s a huge topic and there are many different ways that this could be defined.
-I’ll just use one way of defining it here (borrowed from the Livable City organisation in San Francisco).
-A ‘liveable’ city can be defined as one with qualities such as affordability, creating a diverse and resilient local economy, robust neighbourhoods and communities, accessible and sustainable ways to get around, and vibrant public spaces.
+One way of defining it (borrowed from the Livable City organisation in San Francisco) is one with qualities such as affordability, creating a diverse and resilient local economy, robust neighbourhoods and communities, accessible and sustainable ways to get around, and vibrant public spaces.

 When both these aspects are done well, creating ‘liveable cities’ in this way, can lead to benefits for both people and environment.
 For example people’s health and well-being can be improved as a result of walkable, cycleable neighbourhoods that encourage physical exercise, green and pleasant places can help improve well-being and reduce stress, and places to meet and socialise with neighbours or bumping into others in the street.
 Liveable cities can also lead to environmental benefits, in terms of biodiversity and ecosystem services - creating habitats, stormwater management, increased biodiversity and climate change resilience via an increase in green space within the urban fabric as part of this ‘good place design’.

 As landscape architects and urban designers, I'll focus on 'good' place design in terms of public spaces and ‘outdoor’ urban environments.